Effective Strategies to Address Social Need in Communities

 Policies provide the framework within which efforts to address social needs are structured and implemented.
 They have the potential to create systemic changes that support equitable access to resources and services, thereby enabling communities to thrive.

-Medicaid Services And Funding
+Medicaid Services and Funding

 Medicaid services and funding are pivotal in ensuring that the most vulnerable populations have access to both health and social services.
 Expansion of Medicaid has been instrumental in increasing access to healthcare for low-income individuals, addressing many of the social needs that can lead to health disparities.